gioferline/hydromodel_surfacedepressions/README.md

 # hydromodel_surfacedepressions
-Model used for simulating water and nutrient (N and P) transport, espeically suited for agricultural subbasins overlain with surface depressions
+Model used for simulating water and nutrient (N and P) transport, especially suited for agricultural subbasins overlain with surface depressions